Sartana, Ukraine

-Sartana (Ukrainian and Сартана; Σαρτανάς or Σαρτανά, known as Primorskoe from 1938 to 1990) is an rural settlement on the banks of the river Kalmius in Donetsk oblast, eastern Ukraine.
+Sartana (Ukrainian and Сартана; Σαρτανάς or Σαρτανά, known as Primorskoe from 1938 to 1990) is a rural settlement on the banks of the river Kalmius in Donetsk oblast, eastern Ukraine.
 It was administratively part of the Kalmiuskyi District before 2020, and is now part of Mariupol Raion, and the settlement has close proximity to the city of Mariupol.
 The name of the village means "yellow calf" (sary - yellow, tana - calf) in the Urum language.
 Of the population of the settlement, about the majority is ethnic Greek and speak the Greek language fluently.

 History

 The village was founded in 1780 by Urum Greeks, resettled by the Russian government from the village of the same name in the mountainous Crimea during the Emigration of Christians from the Crimea in 1778.
 The resettlement was initiated by a decree signed by Catherine the Great in 1779, which is kept in the Mariupol Museum of Local Lore.
 The decree included the transportation of the Greek population, as well as special privileges for the establishment of agriculture, fisheries, trade and industry.
 One of the pioneers was Archbishop Ignatius, and about 19,000 Greeks moved with him.

 In 1807, Mariupol and the surrounding Greek villages were recognised as an independent administrative unit, with an exclusively Greek population.
 In 1824, a stone church was built in the town in honor of the Holy Great Martyr George the Victorious in the tradition of Greek architecture.
 From 1825 to 1831, the Mariupol Theological Seminary operated in the village.
 In 1898, the Belgian company SA Providence Russe opened a steelworks in Sartana, now the Ilyich Steel & Iron Works.

-In 1935, the Greek folk song and dance ensemble, “The Diamonds of Sartana”, was founded in Sartana, and became popular across Ukraine and in Moscow.
+In 1935, the Greek folk song and dance ensemble, "The Diamonds of Sartana", was founded in Sartana, and became popular across Ukraine and in Moscow.
 In 1936, the ensemble took first place in the All-Union Review of National Minority Groups in Moscow, but was forced to close in 1937 due to political repressions.
 In 1967, through the efforts of Maria Gaitan and other enthusiasts, it was recreated under the name "Sartana Gems" and became the leading Greek group of the Sea of Azov and Ukraine.

 From 1938 to 1990, the town was named Primorskoe.

 In 1987, the Museum of the History and Ethnography of the Greeks of the Azov Region was founded in the village.